Charles Tillman

 Charles Anthony Tillman (born February 23, 1981), nicknamed "Peanut", is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Louisiana–Lafayette Ragin' Cajuns, and was selected by the Chicago Bears in the second round of the 2003 NFL draft.

 Tillman played 12 years for the Bears, helping them reach Super Bowl XLI, and also played one year with the Carolina Panthers, making Super Bowl 50 with the team, although he had been placed on injured reserve earlier in the season.
 He was selected to two Pro Bowls and was the Walter Payton Man of the Year in 2013.

 He was known for his cover skills as well as his ability to force fumbles by stripping or "punching" the ball away from an opponent with a well-timed technique commonly known as the "Peanut Punch".

-After retiring from the NFL, Tillman joined the Federal Bureau of Investigation (FBI) in 2018.
-He served in the agency until 2025.
+After retiring from the NFL, Tillman was an FBI agent from 2018 to 2025.